D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Microcanonical ensemble.md

 > $$U=\frac{NE}{e^{\beta E}+1}$$
 > or alternatively, using $n_{1}=U/E$, the fraction of particles in the $n_{1}$ state:
 > $$\frac{n_{1}}{N}=\frac{1}{e^{\beta E}+1}$$
 > This is the [[Fermi-Dirac distribution]] for a system with no [[chemical potential]].
 It is interesting to see how we managed to find a strictly quantum property from a purely classical treatment.
+The reason is that a two state system is inherently a quantum idea as requires discretization of energy.
 We can also derive the [[heat capacity]] from its definition:
 > $$C(T)=\frac{dU}{dT}=\frac{NE^{2}}{k_{B}T^{2}} \frac{e^{\beta E}}{e^{\beta E}+1}$$